This is a featured article

 The mere thought of decluttering years worth of unused and unwanted items is nobody’s idea of a good time.
 However, one of the best times to carry out this task is when you are moving home.
 You will naturally go through all of your things as you pack up your boxes and rather than dragging these things to your new house, why not take this chance to do a purge.
 You will make the move easier as you will have less to transport with Kent Removals & Storage, or whichever company you are moving with, and you will save money in the process as most moving companies charge by volume.

-Keep reading to learn how you can declutter before you move to your new home and make moving day easier for all involved.
+Keep reading to learn how you can declutter before you hire long distance movers and make moving day easier for all involved.

 Implement The ‘One Year Rule’

 When you’re faced with a pile of stuff to go through, you need to have some rules in place to make the process easier.
 The ‘one year rule’ is a great place to start.
 Any items that you have not used in the last year needs to go.
 Sentimental items and family heirlooms should be the only exceptions.
 If anything else you own has not been used in the last twelve months, then it is not necessary.

 Get Rid of Multiples

 For many people, clutter begins when you update appliances, furniture and other items and don’t get rid of the original.
 You don’t need two toasters or that extra DVD player that has been sitting in the cupboard gathering dust for the number of years.
 Take this opportunity to simplify your life and keep just one of everything.
 You can even sell some of your duplicate belongings online, hold a garage sale or donate them to charity to lighten your load.